SketchUp/ruby-api-stubs/Documentation Guide.md

 The documentation is generated from our internal C++ source code.
 These stubs are generated automatically using a [custom YARD template](https://github.com/SketchUp/sketchup-yard-template).

-We accept improvements to the API documentations via Pull Requests to the https://github.com/SketchUp/ruby-api-stubs repository.

-Upon a Pull Request we will review the changes and maybe request some tweaks.
-Once we're ready to merge this we will pull your development branch and run a tool which will back-port the documentation changes to our C++ source.

-Then we'll regenerate the documentation and stubs - finally closing the Pull Request.

 ## Syntax Style

 This document will act as a guide for how we want the documentation to be formatted.
 We will expand upon it as we go along and questions arise.
 Feel free to contribute with suggestions.